ddambreville/easy_plot/read_me.txt

 1) Configure the file describing what you want to plot.
 -------------------------------------------------------

-A example is provided in easy_plot.cfg
+An example is provided in easy_plot.cfg

 The configuration file structure is following :